USCbiostats/PM516A/docs/index.md

-# PM516A — Consulting Foundations
+# PM516A — Biostatistical Consulting (Foundations)
 Spring 2026 <br>
 Monday 5:00 - 6:00pm

 ## Welcome!

 PM516A introduces the principles and practice of biostatistical consulting.

 This course focuses on developing the communication, analytic judgment, and professional skills necessary to work effectively with non-statistician collaborators.

 Students will engage in structured consultation exercises and work in small groups with an investigator on a real research problem.